armoar334/ChiBlu/README.md

 # ChiBlu
-A cyberpunk roguelike, set in william gibsons sprawl
+A cyberpunk roguelike, loosely based on william gibsons sprawl